 The fellowship concentrates mostly on clinical research, although basic science research opportunities through the Washington University School of Medicine are ample.
 The fellow is encouraged to aid the residents in their research interests as well as teaching.
 A cadaveric anatomy lab is available for use by the fellow.
 The amount of time dedicated for research is flexible.
 The fellow is funded for any meetings in which research or data have been accepted for publication.

 Each fellow is expected to submit several papers and/or chapters for publication during their fellowship year.
-Topics will be selected by the fellow and Drs.
-Santiago and Ray at the beginning of his or her training.
+Topics will be selected by the fellow and fellowship director at the beginning of his or her training.

 Eligibility Criteria and Contact

 Applicants must have completed an ACGME-approved neurosurgery residency training program in the United States or Canada before the start of the fellowship program, or meet the criteria for an unrestricted (non-training) Missouri medical license.
-A personal visit to our department and an interview are required.
-Interested applicants should apply two years prior by sending a cover letter and curriculum vitae.
+Interested applicants should apply two years prior by sending a curriculum vitae and two letters of recommendation.